dakom/pong-renderer/README.md

     const {canvasWidth, canvasHeight, ballRadius, paddleWidth, paddleHeight} = constants;

-    //Render the items in the middle of the screen (without helper) onRender({
+    //Render the items in the middle of the screen (without helper)
+    //Real-world would have this in a requestAnimationFrame cycle
+    //With the dynamic object positions
+    onRender({
         ball: {x: canvasWidth/2, y: canvasHeight/2},
         paddle1: {x: paddleWidth/2, y: canvasHeight/2},
         paddle2: {x: canvasWidth - (paddleWidth/2), y: canvasHeight/2},
     });

+    //Real-world would have this based on proper collision detection
+    //This may not even execute as-is in some browsers due to
+    //Requiring a user gesture before playing audio onCollision(CollisionName.LEFT_WALL);
 });
 ```